leon-do/mainnet-neutrino-lnd/README.md

 ## Overview

 A quick way to host a mainnet ln node without syncing the whole blockchain.
+Create a wallet in a few minutes.

 ## Clone